ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 This issue occurs when the `encrypt` or `change-passphrase` options are used in the `yamles` CLI tool, or when the group passphrase is changed through the `managedomain --change_passphrase` command.

-To workaround this, add value,s or a `/null` value, for the missing fields.
+To workaround this, add values or a `/null` value, for the missing fields.

 ## Encrypt or change the passphrase of YAML Configuration that contains environmentalized settings